 - Single Product – lets you disable breadcrumbs.

-- Cart Page – lets you enable product upsells on your cart page.
+- Cart – lets you enable product upsells on your cart page.
 Upsells can help boost your sales by showing targeted products related to the products that are already in a user’s cart.

 - Store Notice – lets you enable a storewide notice and customize its text.